MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/audio-conferencing.md

 Environmental discovery must include network readiness assessment to ensure the network is ready to support the implementation of the Audio Conferencing service.

-Network readiness to support the Audio Conferencing service can be determined by leveraging the information captured through the environmental discovery (such as details of internet connectivity and WAN topology, site links and [available bandwidth](https://go.microsoft.com/fwlink/?linkid=858997)) and persona analysis data (that can be translated into an expected usage of each workload) into the [My Advisor Network Planner tool](https://go.microsoft.com/fwlink/?linkid=858999).
+Network readiness to support the Audio Conferencing service can be determined by leveraging the information captured through the environmental discovery (such as details of internet connectivity and WAN topology, site links, available bandwidth, and persona analysis data (that can be translated into an expected usage of each workload) into the [My Advisor Network Planner tool](https://go.microsoft.com/fwlink/?linkid=858999).
 To further confirm network readiness, real-time media traffic simulation can be performed using the solutions provided by [Microsoft](https://go.microsoft.com/fwlink/?linkid=859002) or by [Network Readiness Assessment tools partners](https://go.microsoft.com/fwlink/?linkid=859003).

 The results of the Network Readiness Assessment will paint a clearer picture of the required network optimization or remediation required for the success of Audio Conferencing implementation.